-In Round 2, up to 8 new faculty hires will be funded (excluding hires in the Medical School, which has its own allotment; proposals that involve collaborations between the Medical School and other units are welcome, as in Round 1).
-We particularly welcome proposals that feature engagement by faculty in a unit or units beyond those in which a new faculty hire is proposed, to help maximize the strength of proposals and of synergies across disciplinary contexts.
+Initial hires will receive exemptions from the current hiring freeze (up to 8 for the cluster initiative and 4 for the Biosciences initiative for the initial round; as noted above, exemptions for proposed hires in the Medical School will be given by the EVPMA).
 All cluster initiative positions will be co-funded by the provost and participating units.
 The provost will provide 50% of base salary as well as 50% of start-up costs up to a predetermined level.
-Additional positions fulfilling the goals of the initiative may be created by units themselves, without initiative funding from the provost.
+Additional positions fulfilling the goals of the initiative may be created by units themselves, without initiative funding from the provost, but with the hiring freeze approval process still in place.
 Proposals selected will have no more than three years to fill the positions they have identified.